uc-cdis/gen3.org/content/resources/user/submit-data.md

 ### More about Specifying Required Links
 * * *

 At least one link is required for every record in a TSV, and sometimes multiple links could be specified.
 The links are specified in a TSV with the variable header `<nodes>.submitter_id`, where <nodes\> the back-reference of the upstream node record is linking to.
 The value of this link variable is the specific `submitter_id` of the parent record.
 TSV or JSON templates that list all the possible link headers can be downloaded from the Data Dictionary Viewer on the data commons' website.
+Properties that represent these links such as “subjects.submitter_id” or “studies.submitter_id” are array variables and can take either a single submitter_id or a comma-separated list of `submitter_id`s in the case that a single record links to multiple records in its parent node.

 For example, there are four cases in two studies in one `project`.
 The `study` node was made with two study `submitter_id`s: "study-01" and "study-02".
 The "case.tsv" file uploaded to describe the study participants enrolled will have a corresponding study.